The European market potential for table grapes

 Seedless

-Seedless grape varieties have become more dominant over the past years and their market share is expected to grow further.
-The United Kingdom was at the forefront of this development, but now they are the preferred variety in most of northern Europe.
-For example, the German market is close to 80% seedless.
-Southern and Eastern European markets have a more traditional consumption, including local grape varieties.
-Taste and price often drive the consumer purchase, but these markets will also follow the seedless trend in the next years.
+Seedless grape varieties have become more dominant, and their market share is expected to grow further.
+The United Kingdom was at the forefront of this development, but now seedless grapes are preferred in most of northern Europe.
+Southern and Eastern European markets have a more traditional consumption, including local varieties.
+Taste and price are important drivers, but these markets will also follow the seedless trend in the coming years.
+Seeded grapes will not disappear from the market, but their demand will depend more on attractive pricing or distinction in taste.

 Taste

-Because grapes are often consumed as a snack and as a product of indulgence, you must consider consumer experience as an important success factor for your product.
+Because grapes are often consumed as a snack and as a product of indulgence, consumer experience is an important success factor.
 Especially when dealing with experienced buyers, who appreciate premium quality, you can distinguish yourself with superior quality and taste.
 For example, there is a growing niche for highly aromatic varieties such as the Sable Seedless or Cotton Candy.
+Specific preferences can differ per region and buyer.
+Most importantly, besides being seedless, your grapes must be fresh, sweet and crisp.

-Competition drives variety renewal
+Competition and increasing costs drive variety renewal

-There is a constant renewal of varieties.
-Companies such as the South African Exsa work with International Fruit Genetics (IFG) to evaluate and introduce new grape cultivars that offer the best combination of quality, taste and growing properties.
-A partnerships between Cornell AgriTech and Sun World International recently led to the release of two new, early-ripening varieties that have powdery-mildew resistance and cold-hardiness.
+Companies such as the South African EXSA work with International Fruit Genetics (IFG) to evaluate and introduce new grape cultivars that offer the best combination of quality, taste and growing properties.
+A partnership between Cornell AgriTech and Sun World International recently led to the release of two new, early-ripening varieties that have powdery-mildew resistance and cold-hardiness.

 Tips: